A pantry full of herbal vinegar is always a delight, especially ones infused with medicinal herbs which provide nourishment as well as flavor.

 To name a few…

-It’s really easy to incorporate herbal vinegars, just pour a spoonful over grains, greens, or beans, add them to salad dressings, dips, soups, and stir-fry.
+It’s really easy to incorporate herbal vinegar, just pour a spoonful over grains, greens, or beans, add them to salad dressings, dips, soups, and stir-fry.

-Regular use of medicinal herbal vinegars promotes a healthy immune system that staves off colds and flu more effectively.
-Herbal vinegars also provide the body with usable calcium and other minerals because it frees up these nutrients in the food you put it on by 1/3.
+Regular use of medicinal herbal vinegar promotes a healthy immune system that staves off colds and flu more effectively.
+Herbal vinegar also provides the body with usable calcium and other minerals because it frees up these nutrients in the food you put it on by ⅓.
 Pretty amazing!

 • Enough herbal material to fill a jar (at least a 1:2 ratio.
 1 cup herb to 2 cups vinegar)